-Chinese-American freed from Iran, Iranian freed from U.S. in prisoner swap
+United States and Iran swap prisoners in rare act of cooperation

-DUBAI (Reuters) - A Chinese-American detained in Iran for three years on spying charges was freed and an imprisoned Iranian was released by Washington in return, President Donald Trump and an Iranian official said on Saturday.
+DUBAI (Reuters) - The United States and Iran swapped prisoners - a Chinese-American detained for three years on spying charges and an imprisoned Iranian - on Saturday in a rare act of cooperation between two longtime foes whose ties have worsened since President Donald Trump took office.

-The prisoner swap took place at a time of particularly strained relations between the longtime foes.
+Trump said Chinese-American Xiyue Wang was returning to the United States.
 An Iranian official said that Iranian Massoud Soleimani had been freed from detention in the United States.

+Switzerland facilitated the swap and Iranian state news agency IRNA said Foreign Minister Mohammad Javad Zarif welcomed Soleimani in Zurich, where it said the swap took place.
+It said Soleimani was expected to return to Iran in the coming hours.

 In a statement issued by the White House, Trump made no mention of the freeing of Soleimani but thanked the Swiss government for its help in negotiating Wang’s release.